Skip to main content

 2.2.
 Script Configuration Deployment

-This step needs to be configured during the deploy weda process after running the installation script ./install.sh
+This step should be configured during the Deploy weda process after running the installation script ./install.sh

 vim config.yaml

-i.
-There is no config.yaml file in the default directory.
-After creating and opening it with vim, enter the following content:
+By default, there is no config.yaml file in the directory.
+Use vim to create and open it, then enter the following content:

 ## config.yaml